candoumbe/Forms/README.md

 #### Going H.A.T.E.O.S.

-One of the fundamental concept of HATEOS is to provide API responses that are self descriptive so that clients can discover the API without any prior knowledge.
+One of the fundamental concept of HATEOS is to provide API responses that are self-descriptive so that clients can discover the API without any prior knowledge.
 For an `account` resource with positive balance